citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `disk_encryption_set_name` (String) The name of the disk encryption set.
 - `disk_encryption_set_resource_group` (String) The name of the resource group in which the disk encryption set resides.

+<a id="nestedatt--provisioning_scheme--azure_machine_config--image_update_reboot_options"></a>
+### Nested Schema for `provisioning_scheme.azure_machine_config.image_update_reboot_options`

+Required:

+- `reboot_duration` (Number) Approximate maximum duration over which the reboot cycle runs, in minutes.
+Set to `-1` to skip reboot, and perform image update on the VDAs on next shutdown.
+Set to `0` to reboot all machines immediately.

+Optional:

+- `warning_duration` (Number) Time in minutes prior to a machine reboot at which a warning message is displayed in all user sessions on that machine.
+When omitted, no warning about reboot will be displayed in user session.
+- `warning_message` (String) Warning message displayed in user sessions on a machine scheduled for a reboot.
+The optional pattern '%m%' is replaced by the number of minutes until the reboot.
+- `warning_repeat_interval` (Number) Number of minutes to wait before showing the reboot warning message again.

 <a id="nestedatt--provisioning_scheme--azure_machine_config--machine_profile"></a>